abhisura/tagg/README.md

 ### Contribute

+Everyone !
 You can help this project in many ways, such as suggestions, reporting issues and contribute in coding.